davidroster/Caches/README.md

 HERE*/ comments in them.
 Additionally, determine the geometry of each of the three mystery caches and list these in a comment, along with your name, at the top of your modified cache-test-skel.c.
-4. Turn-in
-Submit your modified version of cache-test-skel.c to ucsb.ece.154a@gmail.com.
-The subject needs to be as follows; <first name, last name, ECE154a Project 6>.
-Note that this lab should be done individually.
 5. Acknowledgments
 This lab was originally designed by Prof. Luis Ceze.